Carlos Arango Vélez

-Carlos Arango Vélez (Bogotá, February 13, 1897 – ibidem, October 12, 1974), was a Colombian Jurist and Liberal Party Politician.
+Carlos Arango Vélez (Bogotá, February 13, 1897 – ibidem, October 12, 1974) was a Colombian jurist and Liberal Party politician.

-He held several public offices like the Mayor of Bogotá (1935–1936), Minister of War (1931), and Parliamentarian, where he stood out as a skilled orator.
+Arango Vélez held several public offices, such as Mayor of Bogotá (1935–1936), Minister of War (1931), and Parliamentarian, where he stood out as a skilled orator.
 He was defeated by Alfonso López Pumarejo in his 1942 run for President of Colombia.
 Following his loss, he became increasingly close to the progressive sector of conservatism.

-He was father-in-law to Colombian president Misael Pastrana Borrero, as one of his daughters married the conservative politician.
+He was father-in-law to Colombian president Misael Pastrana Borrero.

 Life

-Carlos Arango Vélez was born in Bogotá, on February 13, 1897, in the atypical affluent home of two parents from the Atlantic Coast of Colombia who settled in the city.
+Carlos Arango Vélez was born in Bogotá on February 13, 1897, in the affluent home of two parents from the Atlantic Coast of Colombia who settled in the city.

-Arango completed his basic studies at the University of the Rosary, then studied Law at the National University.
-He received his postgraduate degrees in Criminal Law in Rome and Sociology in Florence, Italy.
+Arango Vélez completed his basic studies at the University of the Rosary, then studied Law at the National University.
+He received postgraduate degrees in Criminal Law in Rome and in Sociology in Florence, Italy.

-Arango began his political career as a Secretary, then in charge of the Colombian Consulate in Rome from 1914 to 1918 under the presidency of conservative José Vicente Concha, and later as Mayor of Bogotá between 1935 and 1936.
+He began his political career as a secretary, and was later put in charge of the Colombian Consulate in Rome from 1914 to 1918 under the presidency of conservative José Vicente Concha.

 Minister of War (1931)

-He was appointed Minister of War and Navy by liberal president Enrique Olaya Herrera, in office from July 28 to November 27 of 1931.
-During his short time as Minister, he initiated the Colombia-Peru War, the last war to be declared by Colombia against another country.
+He was appointed Minister of War and the Navy by liberal president Enrique Olaya Herrera, serving from July 28 to November 27 of 1931.
+During his brief time as Minister, he initiated the Colombia-Peru War, the last war to be declared by Colombia against another country.

 Prior to the war, skirmishes were taking place that led the ministry to acquire better weapons in the face of the threat of a war.
-Arango managed the acquisition of new machine guns, rifles, and a renewed war flotilla.
+Arango Vélez managed the acquisition of new machine guns, rifles, and a war flotilla.